Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_softwares.md

 * [Amplitude]
 * [Posthog]
 * [Microsoft Clarity]
-* [Segment]

 ## Which tool should I use ?

-Well, it depends what you want to do
+Well, it depends what you want to do !

 ### I want to see where the visitors / users click, and where they go

-If you're a UX/UI designer, frontend developer or product person., you might need heatmaps (where people click) and sessions recordings.
+If you're a UX/UI designer, frontend developer or product person, you might need heatmaps (where people click) and sessions recordings.
 * [Hotjar] : probably the best fit
+* [Microsoft Clarity] : the tool is limited, but it's free
 * [Amplitude] offers this feature in the paid plan
-* [Microsoft Clarity] : the tool is very limited, but if like Microsoft ..

 ### I want global marketing KPIs and metrics in a ready-to-use dashboard

 If you're a marketing person, and you don't want to spend time configuring your own dashboard :
 * [Google Analytics] : for free, the easiest, the fastest ; but it's a bit more technical to get actual "conversions" (meaning payments) ; plus you will have access to quantitative metrics only, not qualitative
-* [Microsoft Clarity] : for free, very limited

 ### I want to be able to debug anything that happens from A to Z